-o Create new PDF documents or draw on existing ones with -draw o Embed TrueType fonts with -load-ttf o Embed the 14 standard fonts if requested o Add links to parts of text with -add-text as %URL[|] o Convert JPEGs and PNGs to PDFs with -jpeg and -png o Export, import, and thereby round-trip annotations via JSON o Show composition of PDF with -composition[-json] o Use page labels like <iii> and in page specifications
+o Create new PDF documents or draw on existing ones with -draw o Embed Google/URW TrueType fonts with -font-ttf. o Embed the 14 standard fonts if requested o Add links to parts of text with -add-text as %URL[|]. o Convert JPEGs and PNGs to PDFs with -jpeg and -png o Export, import, and thereby round-trip annotations via JSON o Show composition of PDF with -composition[-json] o Use page labels like <iii> and in page specifications